ClusterCockpit/cc-metric-store/README.md

 ### Config file

-All durations are specified in seconds.
+All durations are specified as string that will be parsed [like this](https://pkg.go.dev/time#ParseDuration) (Allowed suffixes: `s`, `m`, `h`, ...).

 - `metrics`: Map of metric-name to objects with the following properties
-    - `frequency`: Timestep/Interval/Resolution of this metric (In seconds)
+    - `frequency`: Timestep/Interval/Resolution of this metric
     - `aggregation`: Can be `"sum"`, `"avg"` or `null`
         - `null` means aggregation across nodes is forbidden for this metric
         - `"sum"` means that values from the child levels are summed up for the parent level
         - `"avg"` means that values from the child levels are averaged for the parent level
-    - `scope`: Unused at the moment, should be something like `"node"`, `"socket"` or `"cpu"`
+    - `scope`: Unused at the moment, should be something like `"node"`, `"socket"` or `"hwthread"`
 - `nats`: Url of NATS.io server (The `updates` channel will be subscribed for metrics), example: "nats://localhost:4222"
 - `http-api-address`: Where to listen via HTTP, example: ":8080"
 - `jwt-public-key`: Base64 encoded string, use this to verify requests to the HTTP API
-- `retention-on-memory`: Keep all values in memory for at least that amount of seconds
+- `retention-on-memory`: Keep all values in memory for at least that amount of time
+- `checkpoints`:
+    - `interval`: Do checkpoints every X seconds/minutes/hours
+    - `directory`: Path to a directory
+    - `restore`: After a restart, load the last X seconds/minutes/hours of data back into memory

+- `archive`:
+    - `interval`: Move and compress all checkpoints not needed anymore every X seconds/minutes/hours
+    - `directory`: Path to a directory

 ### Test the complete setup (excluding ClusterCockpit itself)

-First, get a NATS server running:
+There are two ways for sending data to the cc-metric-store, both of which are supported by the [cc-metric-collector](https://github.com/ClusterCockpit/cc-metric-collector).
+This example uses Nats, the alternative is to use HTTP.

 ```sh
 # Only needed once, downloads the docker image